adrien50/hoe-loancredit-risk/README.md

 # Data science Internship project : Home Credit Default Risk project.
 Can you predict how capable each applicant is of repaying a loan?

-## During my internship at datamites, I worked on that project for which I have received grade
+## During my internship at datamites, I have worked on that project for which I have received grade

 ### Problem statement